 Goal.com, using our network of worldwide experts, has pulled in Germany expert Clark Whitney from Goal.com International and England expert Amar Singh from Goal.com UK to discuss the key clashes.

 Arne Friedrich (Castrol Ranking: 917) v Wayne Rooney (Castrol Ranking: 4)

-Aside from one aberration against Serbia, the German defense has been characteristically strong to this point in the tournament, though England’s offensive power is certainly greater than anything Die Mannschaft have had to cope with thus far.
+Aside from one aberration against Serbia, the German defence has been characteristically strong to this point in the tournament, though England’s offensive power is certainly greater than anything Die Mannschaft have had to cope with thus far.